Gricad/calcul/_drafts/2017-07-04-nix-tutorial.markdown

 }
 ```

+### Warnings treated as errors

 When compiling the code, some options of the standard environment provided by Nix makes some warnings to be treated as errors.
-This behavior can be changed, adding this line in your derivation:
+The best thing to do is to create a patch to remove the warning.
+But, when you don't have the time to fix, this behavior can be changed, adding this line in your derivation:
 ```
 hardeningDisable = [ "format" ];
 ```
+Then, don't forget to make a patch later...

-Adding your name in the maintainers file:
+### Adding your name in the maintainers file

 ```
 ~/nixpkgs$ grep tuto lib/maintainers.nix tuto = "Tuto Nix Jdev2017 <tuto@tuto.net>";